telerik/winforms-docs/gridview/editors/events.md

 __EditorRequired__– This is the first event that fires when a cell is to become editable (edit mode).

->This is the right place to replace the editor with a custom one.
-[Here]({%slug gridview-editors-using-custom-editors%}) is an example of this behavior.
+>note This is the right place to replace the editor with a custom one.[Here]({%slug winforms/gridview/editors/using-custom-editors%})is an example of this behavior.
+>

 __CellBeginEdit__ – Fires when the cell is about to enter edit mode.
 You can cancel edit mode at this stage by  setting the __Cancel__ property to *false*.